-There are so many varied ways to improve your home that there are entire magazines surrounding the concept.
-One of the important upgrade which sometimes gets overlooked is rewiring – because it is out of sight it is often out of mind and not seen as a priority unless there are obvious electrical issues.
-It is vital that the wiring in your home is up-to-date and in line with Australian Standards to reduce the risk of electrical hazards, fire or shock.
-Rewiring your home generally involves replacing old wiring, powerpoints and switches; investigating the earthing system; and potentially upgrading the main switchboard components if required.
+There are so many ways to improve your home, that there are entire magazines devoted to the concept.
+One of the most important upgrades which often gets overlooked is rewiring – because it is out of sight it is often out of mind, and not seen as a priority unless there are obvious electrical issues.
+It is vital that the wiring in your home is up-to-date and in line with Australian Standards to reduce the risk of electrical hazards, fire, or shock.
+Rewiring your home generally involves replacing old wiring, powerpoints, switches, investigating the earthing system, and potentially upgrading the main switchboard components.

-Rewiring is particularly crucial if you have an old home as the original wiring may present function and safety issues.
-Older homes may also have had DIY electrical work done in its time and it is quite likely that the wiring is outdated, incorrectly installed and possibly dangerous.
+Rewiring is particularly crucial if you have an old home, as the original wiring may present functioning and safety issues.
+Older homes may also have had DIY electrical work done at some time, and it is quite likely that the wiring is outdated, incorrectly installed, and possibly dangerous.

 Most older homes have only one circuit for all of the power outlets.
 This means that all the appliances are powered from only one point.
-Maybe you have experienced the common issue of a fuse blowing when there are too many appliances being used at the same time – like the heater, the microwave and the TV?
-If so, you should definitely look into having your home rewired, as this will eliminate power trips by dividing the outlets over multiple circuits so they don’t get overloaded and blow a fuse.
+Maybe you have experienced the common issue of a fuse blowing when there are too many appliances being used at the same time – like the heater, the microwave, or the TV?
+If so, you should definitely look into having your home rewired, as this will eliminate power trips by dividing the outlets over multiple circuits, so they don’t get overloaded and blow a fuse.

 The cost will vary dramatically depending on a number of factors including:

-· The size of your home – copper wiring itself is not cheap, so amount of wiring required will greatly effect overall cost.
-The average cost is around $600 for a standard home;
+· The size of your home – copper wiring itself is not cheap, so the amount of wiring required will greatly affect the overall cost.
+The average cost is around $600 for a standard home

 Quotes for rewiring will generally be based on the electricians set rates per light fitting, switch and outlet, plus the cost of switchboard replacement and other miscellaneous items.
 These vary greatly – outlet rates alone vary from $65 to $120 each.
 Instead of only asking for an hourly rate, be sure to ask for a detailed quote for the entire job.
 Detailed, itemised quotes will help you compare quotes from competitive electricians.